tweedegolf/storage-abstraction/publish/Storage/README.md

 }
 ```

 Deletes the bucket and all files in it.
 If the call succeeds the `value` key will hold the string "ok".
+If the deleted bucket was the selected bucket, selected bucket will be set to `null`

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.